 Therefore, the Federal Magistrate found that just because the complainant had engaged in similar conduct in the past, this did not mean that sexual harassment did not exist.
 By extension, if you are accepting of hugs and sexual banter from your other colleagues, this does not mean that you are accepting of it from everyone.
 If an older male engages in such conduct towards you and this makes you feel offended, humiliated or intimidated, then the mere fact that you hug and joke with your other male colleagues will not prevent a finding of sexual harassment.

-Issue 3.1: What if he argues that he was just being friendly or compassionate towards me?
+Issue 3.1: Its not sexual harassment.
+What if he argues that he was just being friendly or compassionate towards me, its no?

 To adjust the scenario, what if the older male will be retiring soon and chose to give you a hug at his farewell party?
 He may have hugged the other male and female employees working there, but his conduct made you feel uncomfortable.